DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## Zero-Time Appointments

-Zero-time appointments do not have an end date and time.
+Zero-time appointments do not have an end time and date.
 They represent events without duration (reminders, arrival/departure time, and so on).

-To add a zero-time appointment, set the `startDate` field in the [AppointmentModel](../reference/scheduler.md#appointmentmodel), leave the `endDate` field unspecified, and add the [Appointments](../reference/appointments.md) plugin.
+To add a zero-time appointment, specify the `startDate` in the [AppointmentModel](../reference/scheduler.md#appointmentmodel), leave the `endDate` field unspecified, and add the [Appointments](../reference/appointments.md) plugin.

 .embedded-demo({ "path": "scheduler-basic/zero-time", "showThemeSelector": true })

 ## All-Day Appointments

 All-day appointments last for the entire day or multiple days.
-They are displayed only on the [MonthView](../reference/month-view.md).
-To display them on the day or week views, use the [AllDayPanel](../reference/all-day-panel.md) plugin.
+They are displayed only in the [MonthView](../reference/month-view.md).
+To display them in the day or week views, use the [AllDayPanel](../reference/all-day-panel.md) plugin.

 .embedded-demo({ "path": "scheduler-all-day-panel/week-view", "showThemeSelector": true })